gus-pendleton/CUBScout.jl/docs/src/exp.md

  0.8840414848184831
 ```

 The functions `cai`, `e`, `fop`, and `melp` all accept the same arguments.
-Their optional arguments are the same as codon usage bias functions, including options to specify a custom `codon_dict`, remove start or stop codons, set a filtering threshold, and output in dataframe format.
+Their optional arguments are the same as codon usage bias functions, including options to specify a custom `codon_dict`, remove start or stop codons, and set a filtering threshold.
 They also handle multiple files and multi-threading in the same way, and so I do not recommend broadcasting these functions.

 ## GCB-specific Arguments